 To date, more than 1,500 geoglyphs are known in the Nasca lines.

-The lines and geoglyphs of Nasca and Pampas de Jumana in Palpa are considered an extraordinary example of the astronomical and religious expression of the pre-Hispanic societies that flourished on the southern coast of Peru.
+The lines and geoglyphs of Nasca and Pampas de Jumana in Palpa are considered extraordinary examples of the astronomical and religious expression of the pre-Hispanic societies that flourished on the southern coast of Peru.

 Thanks to their exceptional surface design, they bear witness to a culture whose tradition, beliefs, and thinking developed independently in South America.